-As of December 31, 2011, we had \$175.4 million in cash, cash equivalents and marketable security investments.
-We believe that these balances, as well as available borrowings from our \$200 million revolving line of credit and anticipated cash flows from operating activities, will be sufficient to fund our working and other capital requirements and any scheduled repayments of existing debt over the course of the next twelve months.
-Under our current financing arrangements we have no significant debt obligations maturing until May 2013.
+As of June 30, 2012 we had \$155.7 million in cash, cash equivalents and marketable security investments.
+We believe these balances, as well as available borrowings from our \$200 million revolving line of credit and anticipated cash flows from operating activities, will be sufficient to fund our working and other capital requirements as well as the \$49.0 million principal payment due in May 2013 on our Senior Notes issued in May 2008.
+Under our current financing arrangements we have no other significant debt obligations maturing over the next twelve months.
 In the normal course of business, we evaluate the merits of acquiring technology or businesses, or establishing strategic relationships with or investing in these businesses.
 We may elect to use available cash and cash equivalents and marketable security investments to fund such activities in the future.
 In the event additional needs for cash arise, or if we refinance our existing debt, we may raise additional funds from a combination of sources, including the potential issuance of debt or equity securities.
 Additional financing might not be available on terms favorable to us, or at all.
 If adequate funds were not available or were not available on acceptable terms, our ability to take advantage of unanticipated opportunities or respond to competitive pressures could be limited.